ibm-messaging/mq-mqi-nodejs/README.md

 environment, it blocks the execution thread until it completes.
 That may be OK for an immediate retrieval where the wait time is set to zero, but it is not recommended for any times where you want to wait a while for a message to arrive.
+Some of the samples use this function for simplicity, where the Get() is not the interesting aspect being demonstrated.
 * *Get()* is the call that works asynchronously.
 The callback given as a parameter to this function is invoked asynchronously.
 To stop the callback being called for further messages, use the *GetDone()* function.